 I get it—it’s tempting to toss the little paper booklet aside and just get started.
 But please, don’t skip this step!
 Every motion sensor is slightly different, and the manufacturer’s guide is your specific road map for a successful installation.
 It contains the exact wiring diagram and steps for your model.
 Following it ensures you’re setting everything up for proper function and safety.
 Think of it as the golden rule of any DIY project; what works for one brand might not work for another.
 Taking five minutes to read the instructions can save you hours of troubleshooting later.

-Using the Wrong Tools for the Job
+Mistake 3: Using the Wrong Tools

 Using a kitchen knife to strip a wire or the wrong screwdriver can damage the components and create an unsafe connection.
 Having the right tools not only makes the job easier but also much safer.
 Before you start, gather your essentials: a voltage tester, wire cutters or strippers, a screwdriver that fits the screws, and wire nuts.
 Most new switches come with wire nuts, but it’s always good to have extras.
 Using the proper equipment is a hallmark of any quality residential electric project, and it’s a non-negotiable for DIY safety and success.

-Know When It’s Time to Call a Professional Electrician
+When Should You Call a Professional Electrician?

 While tackling a DIY project like this is rewarding, your judgment is the most important tool you have.
 Electrical work isn’t the place for guesswork, and knowing when to call a professional is a sign of a smart homeowner.
 Safety is always the top priority.
 A project that seems straightforward can reveal unexpected complexities once you open the wall.
 If you feel uncertain at any point, it’s always the right move to get an expert opinion to ensure the job is done right and your home’s electrical system is sound.